 Sara A. Smith received her Doctorate in Applied Linguistics and Second Language Acquisition from the Department of Education at the University of Oxford, followed by postdoctoral research in the Brain.Experience.Education Lab at the Harvard Graduate School of Education.
-In 2017, she joined the University of South Florida in the Department of Language, Literacy, Exceptional Ed and Physical Ed (LLEEP).
+In 2017, she joined the University of South Florida as an Assistant Professor in ESOL and Foreign Language Education and Faculty in the Technology in Education and Second Language Acquisition (TESLA) doctoral program.

 Dr. Smith is the creator of the Multimedia Augmented Reality Vocabulary Learning (MARVL) application, an augmented reality (AR) application that uses the latest technology and research-based best practices to support learning vocabulary words in a new language.
 The MARVL project has received a Bull Ring Accelerator Grant from the USF Foundation, was a finalist for the 2020 Cade Prize and was one of 13 women-led technologies selected for the Tampa Bay Wave’s 2020 TechWomen Rising Accelerator.
 MARVL was also featured in the Radio Cade episode "A Better Way to Learn New Languages."
 To learn more about MARVL, visit marvllanguage.com.

-She is passionate about developing new technologies for supporting language learning, bilingualism, and biliteracy.
+She is passionate about developing new technologies for supporting language learning.

 National Science Foundation Innovation Corps is a national movement of innovators designed to prepare scientists and engineers to extend their focus beyond the laboratory.